apache/arrow-julia/dev/release/README.md

 $ git clone git@github.com:apache/arrow-julia.git
 $ dev/release/release_rc.sh ${RC}
 (Send a vote email to dev@arrow.apache.org.
- You can use a draft showen by release_rc.sh for the email.)
+ You can use a draft shown by release_rc.sh for the email.)
 ```

 Here is an example to release RC1: